KoKuToru/gTox/README.md

 That said, gTox includes a popover hack...

 **X does not work...**
-Create an Issure or it will never work.
+Create an Issue or it will never work.

 **X does not work on windows...**
-Create an Issure or it will never work.
+Create an Issue or it will never work.
 But windows related bugs are very low priority here.

 **gTox doesn't work with X gtk-theme...**